 However, XPS is not often used in roofing applications, because it is very expensive.
 In addition to the high insulation cost, you also need to install another layer between it and the roof membrane, thereby increasing the total price.
 The install is also more complex and time-consuming, so a contractor will charge you more money for labor.

-There are a number of Home Depot insulation board products, called Foamular.
-They are an XPS insulation and are manufactured by Owens Corning.
-Foamular prices range from $14.47 to 33.92, depending on the board thickness and r value (ranges from 3-10).
+You can find a number of insulation board products at Home Depot, called Foamular.
+They are an XPS insulation, manufactured by Owens Corning.
+Prices range from $14.47 to 33.92, depending on the board thickness and r value (ranges from 3-10).

-By comparison, Lowes foam board choices are more limited.
+By comparison, foam board products at Lowes are more limited.
 They sell XPS insulation by Kingspan.
 Prices are pretty much the same in both stores.
 There is a board that has a 4 r value and costs $14.98, where as Foamular at Home Depot that has a 3 r value, also costs about the same: $14.47

 EPS, also known as beadboard is the third and cheapest type of rigid foam.
 It is made using expanded polystyrene EPS foam.
 It can have a plastic backing, but not fiberglass.